 Later in Pagoda Charm, a gradual acoustic shift in perspective happens, when we seem to leave the concert-hall (at around 8'00).
 Moments from other pieces begin to be introduced as a disembodied voice is heard saying 'enter your memory number'.
 All this gives the impression of a choice of places to visit being offered as we flip through a maze of different sound worlds.

 At 9'58 it is possible to hear the already-existing Mansard (an attic room with a sloped roof - a childhood memory room) underneath all the layers before it makes its unmasked appearance a little over a minute later.

 A clarinettist rehearses in Kalu Rehearsals, for what, we don't know, but we do hear the Cantilena music in the distance (they are both temple musics).

-The Iron Language Alphabet is a sound alphabet containing tiny fragments of Babel within it (49 samples of music from KBBL spread over a 7 octave keyboard).
+The Iron Language Alphabet is a sound alphabet containing tiny fragments of Babel within it (49 samples of music from KBBL spread over the white notes of a 7 octave midi keyboard).
 It opens with an heraldic trumpet solo followed by 'letters' of an alphabet being introduced one by one slowly, and then being sped up.

 The solos in these recordings evolved in collaboration with the individual musicians and I am extremely grateful to Jo, Cindy, Tim, Lorraine, Rachel, Claire, Ger, Michael and Ian for their unique talents.
 See track info for more detail.